AKcode07/NextJS-Auth/README.md

   - Prisma

 ## Starter Code
-  Clone the UI of Form from https://github.com/candraKriswinarto/nextjs-auth.git
+  Cloned the UI of Form from https://github.com/candraKriswinarto/nextjs-auth.git